OpenMOSS/CoLLiE/examples/mcqa/README.md

 # CoLLiE example on OpenBookQA dataset

-Support on full dataset finetuning and few-shot finetuning on 3090.
+Support on full multi-choice QA dataset finetuning, few-shot finetuning, in-context learning and normalization on 3090.

 ## How to run the example